Bolgatanga Senior High School

-Bolgatanga Senior High School is a public, co-educational high school located in Winkongo, a town about 8 km south of Bolgatanga, in the Upper East Region of Ghana.
-The school is within the Talensi-Nabdam District.
+Bolgatanga Senior High School is a public, co-educational high school located in Winkogo, a town about 8 km south of Bolgatanga, in the Upper East Region of Ghana.
+The school is within the Talensi District.
+The school donated a parcel of land for the construction of the Winkogo artificial turf.

 History

 The school was established in 1970, precisely on the 15 October 1970 with 75 students in Zuarungu on the same campus presently occupied by Zuarungu Senior High School, with Mr. Bayala C.J.
 Yibrul as its first Headmaster.
-The number of staff then was eleven in total: three professional teachers and eight supporting staff with its motto "To the Glory of God and Honor of Ghana".
+The number of staff then was eleven in total: three professional teachers and eight supporting staff.
+As at 2022, the Assistant Headmaster in charge of Administration is Mr Cletus Zoot.

 Programmes offered

 Bolgatanga Senior High School offers five major academic programmes, namely: